End-to-End Data Movement: Paradigm Reexamination and Principles for Efficiency: Six Common Paradigms

 A common paradigm asserts that validating high-speed data transfer requires a dedicated, high-bandwidth WAN link.
 This belief creates a significant barrier, as such links are costly and complex to provision, requiring specialists to operate well.
 We confronted this directly in 2023 while developing data movement appliances with Intel Corp.
-Neither organization had a 100 Gbps WAN, raising a critical question: how could we rigorously verify performance without a production-grade link?
+Neither organization had a 100~Gbps WAN, raising a critical question: how could we rigorously validate performance in the absence of a production-grade link?

-From 2015-2019, the zx R\&D was carried out on a testbed at SLAC National Accelerator Laboratory, using a 5,000-mile, 100 Gbps loop provisioned by ESnet.
-After 2019, collaboration with ESnet continued \cite{r8}.
-Nevertheless, accessing their 100G Software Defined Network (SDN) Testbed required a formal application process \cite{r40}, hindering agile development.
+From 2015-2019, the zx R\&D was carried out on a testbed at SLAC National Accelerator Laboratory, using a 5,000-mile, 100~Gbps loop provisioned by ESnet.
+After 2019, collaboration with ESnet continued \cite{Kissel2020ESnet}.
+Nevertheless, accessing their 100G Software Defined Network (SDN) Testbed required a formal application process \cite{ESnetTestbeds}, hindering agile development.
 This need for a fully controlled, on-demand test environment led us to evaluate commercial WAN simulators, which we found to be prohibitively expensive and functionally limited.

-A turning point was the discovery of a 2012 technical report, \enquote{Validating Linux Network Emulation} \cite{r41}, which outlined a method using Linux\textquotesingle s built-in traffic control (\texttt{tc} \cite{r42}) and network emulation (\texttt{tc-netem} \cite{r43}) tools.
-Recognizing the potential of this software-based approach to create a high-fidelity, 100 Gbps-capable testbed at a fraction of the cost, we implemented an enhanced version.
-The resulting testbed (Fig.~\ref{fig:fig7}) ---built at the former Intel Swindon Lab in collaboration with Intel and HPE---consists of two HPE DL380 Gen 11 servers (configured as the appliances under test) connected via a switch to two Intel "latency servers."
+A turning point was the discovery of a 2012 technical report, \enquote{Validating Linux Network Emulation} \cite{Kissel2012Netem}, which outlined a method using Linux\textquotesingle s built-in traffic control (\texttt{tc} \cite{LinuxManTC}) and network emulation (\texttt{tc-netem} \cite{LinuxManNetem}) tools.
+Recognizing the potential of this software-based approach to create a high-fidelity, 100~Gbps~capable testbed at a fraction of the cost, we implemented an enhanced version.
+This version extended functionality and automation beyond the original method.
+The resulting testbed (Fig.~\ref{fig:swindon-testbed})---built at the former Intel Swindon Lab in collaboration with Intel and HPE---consists of two HPE DL380 Gen 11 servers~(Fig.~\ref{fig:core-bom}) configured as the appliances under test connected via a switch to two Intel \enquote{latency servers}.
 These servers use \texttt{tc} and \texttt{tc-netem} to impose precise delay, accurately simulating transcontinental links in an automated, remotely manageable setup.